learning-zone/html-basics/README.md

     }
   </style>
   <body>
-    <p>Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+    <p>Lorem Ipsum is simply dummy text of the printing and typesetting industry.</p>
-        Lorem Ipsum has been the industry\'s standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.</p>
     <hr>
     <p><small>The content is licensed under a W3C License.</small></p>
   </body>